Bethel Faculty-Led Programs (January, Summer)

 Bethel faculty lead short-term programs for both undergraduate and graduate students each January and summer.

-Find a Program Today!2024 Faculty-Led January Courses
+Find a Program Today!Faculty-led January courses

-- Applications from non-Bethel students will be considered on a space-available basis after the priority deadline.
+- Applications from non-Bethel students will be considered on a space-available basis after the priority deadline

 - Program Fee and Payment Schedule Information